ColBlinky/long-reach/README.md

 can reach just about the maximally zoomed out viewport.
 You can change it to allow reaching much further (e.g. edit remote bases in zoomed-in map view).

-## Caveats

-Why `data-final-fixes.lua`?
-I don't know. data.lua didn't work.
-Maybe some other mod was overriding the player prototype.
-This mod tries to take precedence over all other mods that affect the reach distance.
-If you don't want that, this mod is not for you.

 # How to install
 Instructions are here: https://wiki.factorio.com/index.php?title=Installing_Mods